InAnYan/ilispy/README.md

 # TODO
 1. Separate value and object types.
 Represent lists, lambdas and macros as pointers in `lvalue` struct.
 2. Static type check.
 Probably, it needs an intermediate representation between `mpc_node_t` and `lvalue`.
-3. Instead of using macros and quotes create some special forms of syntax. `lambda`, `quote`, `define` should be evaluated in special way.
+3. Instead of using macros and quotes create some special forms of syntax. `lambda`, `quote`, `define`, etc. should be evaluated in special way.
 4. Delete `Quoted type` and use special form - `quote`.
 5. Represent `List` as `cons` cells.